Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 Don't get me wrong, I really like the modern approach, and it does suit all of my current projects, but this is far from 'bring your own'.

-For dotsafe variable validation I choose to keep my principle: **support all, help most**.
+For fatima variable validation I choose to keep my principle: **support all, help most**.

-Right beside the `load` function we got a `validate` function, as long as your validation library can return a boolean and an array of errors, you are good to go with dotsafe.
+Right beside the `load` function we got a `validate` function, as long as your validation library can return a boolean and an array of errors, you are good to go with fatima.

 For the _help most_ part here we will do the same as for loaders, built-in functions, so it can work out of the box not only with standard schema libraries.

 Now about how validation should happen: through the CLI.

-No additional setup, no headache, just hit `dotsafe validate` and it will run the validate function against all envs returned from the loader.
+No additional setup, no headache, just hit `fatima validate` and it will run the validate function against all envs returned from the loader.

 Run it before building and you are good to go.